P344 ‘Wider Access & Project TERRE’

 Formal title: ‘Project TERRE implementation into GB market arrangements’

 P344 was raised to align the Balancing and Settlement Code (BSC) with the European Balancing Project TERRE (Trans European Replacement Reserves Exchange) requirements.
-This is in order to allow the implementation of the TERRE balancing product at national level and hence ensure compliance with the European Electricity Balancing Guideline (EB GL).
+This was to allow the implementation of the TERRE balancing product at national level and hence ensure compliance with the European Electricity Balancing Guideline (EB GL).
+It also sought to enable Wider Market Access

 The first part of P344’s implementation was on 28 February 2019 as part of the February 2019 BSC Release.
 Whilst the documentation was implemented, only the provisions relating to market entry and registrations were active.
 The first half of P344 functionality, Wider Market Access (increasing GB access to the market) subsequently went live on 11 December 2019.
-The remaining part of P344, the European TERRE part, will go live later in 2020 (not expected before October 2020).
+The remaining part of P344, the European TERRE part, is now not expected to go-live, following the UK leaving the EU.

 Ofgem determined on 24 August 2018 that the P344 Proposed Modification (customer consent required for the sharing of HH delivered volumes with the customer’s Supplier) be approved.
 This was contrary to the Panel’s view that the Alternative Modification (mandatory sharing of HH delivered volumes with the customer’s Supplier) should be approved.